namrata4447/Aatmani-Project-Doc/README.md

 ## Project Workflow
 #### Workflow 1
 ##### Create a VPC and EKS ( Amazon Elastic Kubernetes Service ) Cluster using Terraform
 Firstly we created a EC2 instance and installed Terraform,using Terraform code we created a VPC , Subnet , IG (internet gateway) , NAT (Network Address Translation), Security group, EC2 instance(Jumpbox),EKS (Elastic Kubernetes Service ).
+An Amazon EKS cluster operates in a Virtual Private Cloud (VPC), a secure private network within an Amazon data center.
+EKS deploys all resources to an existing subnet in a VPC you select, in one Amazon Region.
+##### General Information
+###### Amazon Elastic Kubernetes Service (Amazon EKS)
 A Amazon Elastic Kubernetes Service (Amazon EKS) is a managed AWS Kubernetes service that scales, manages, and deploys containerized applications.
 It typically runs in the Amazon public cloud, but can also be deployed on premises.
 The Kubernetes management infrastructure of Amazon EKS runs across multiple Availability Zones (AZ).
-EKS Clusters are made up of a control plane and EKS nodes.The EKS control plane is responsible for controlling Kubernetes master nodes,EKS nodes
+EKS Clusters are made up of a control plane and EKS nodes.The EKS control plane is responsible for controlling Kubernetes master nodes,EKS nodes.
+- Kubernetes master nodes are distributed across several AWS availability zones (AZ), and traffic is managed by Elastic Load Balancer (ELB).
+- Kubernetes worker nodes run on EC2 instances in your organization’s AWS account.

 > Installation link: Terraform https://computingforgeeks.com/how-to-install-terraform-on-ubuntu/